kbsali/php-redmine-api/docs/usage.md

 ### Start your project

-Create your project e.g. in the `index.php` by require the `vendor/autoload.php` file.
+Create your project e.g. in the `index.php` by requiring the `vendor/autoload.php` file.

 ```diff